LiibanMo/geomflow/docs/mathematical_contract.md

 log_density_change          = -divergence_integral.
 ```

 These names are not interchangeable.
-Both backends now expose
+Both backends expose
 `divergence_integral`, `flow_log_abs_det_jacobian`, and
 `log_density_change`.
-Python's former `FlowResult.log_det` remains only as a
+Python's `FlowResult.log_det` is a deprecated alias for
-migration alias for `divergence_integral`; new code must use the explicit
+`divergence_integral`; new code should use the explicit name.
-name.
-C++ callers must replace the incorrectly named `log_det_jacobian` field
-with one of the three explicit fields according to the quantity they need.

 For fixed data endpoint `x(te)` and base time `0`, Mohamud's NLL is